NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.auth.allow-notify:

 allow-notify: *<IP address or host name or netblockIP/prefix>*
-    With allow-notify you can specify additional sources of notifies.
+    With :ref:`allow-notify:<unbound.conf.auth.allow-notify>` you can specify
+    additional sources of notifies.
     When notified, the server attempts to first probe and then zone transfer.
     If the notify is from a primary, it first attempts that primary.
     Otherwise other primaries are attempted.
     If there are no primaries, but only urls, the file is downloaded when notified.
-    The primaries from **primary:** and **url:** statements are allowed notify by default.
+    The primaries from :ref:`primary:<unbound.conf.auth.primary>` and
+    :ref:`url:<unbound.conf.auth.url>` statements are allowed notify by
+    default.

 .. _unbound.conf.auth.fallback-enabled: